 Casper and Ay Lin Heinen, co-owners of Ay Illuminate, have created a Dutch company with serious soul.
 The principal designers, Ay Lin and Nelson Sepulveda, work with artisans, many in challenged or developing countries, to create products unique to their brand.
-The character, heart and passion they have for authenticity is evident in their designs, which makes their products perfect for the Global Lighting Ethos Collection.read more
+Ay Illuminate keeps true to their commitment to protect the environment by producing this fixture free of any chemicals, preserving the beauty of these natural materials.read more

 More information on